• Skip to primary navigation

 markerboard wall| Sabrina's Organizing

 I love it.
-And, hopefully, it will stay on the wall.
+Hopefully, it will stay on the wall.
 It's been about two weeks, and it is still sticking nicely.
-It definitely is my special place to write down everything.
+It is my special place to write down everything.

-Other Tips when keeping your whiteboard wall lasting a long time.
+Other tips for keeping your whiteboard wall lasting a long time.

 • Use an Expo Marker instead of the marker that came with it.

-• It wipes off pretty well, but it may leave a little gray area.
+• It wipes off pretty well but may leave a little gray area.
 I am still figuring out how to remove the markers altogether.
-I will update you when I figure it out.
+I will update you when I do.

 • Use an actual dry-erase eraser and spray.
 It works best to erase the markers.
 I didn't try color yet; that will be my next step.

 • Try not to use tape on it.
-The glue doesn't come off easily.
-Though, you can use 3M Command Hooks on it, as long as what you are hanging is not too heavy.
+The glue doesn't come off quickly.
+However, you can use 3M Command Hooks (Affiliate Link) on it, as long as what you are hanging is not too heavy.

-• Update 2023: I added some Washi Tape and created squares on the whiteboard to subdivide my sections.
-Washi Tape doesn't have a lot of glue in the back, so it is easy to remove.
-I also used Washi Tape to create sections for task activities, and it has held up well with no damage to the whiteboard paper.
+• Update 2023: I added some Washi Tape (Affiliate Link) and created squares on the whiteboard to subdivide my sections.
+Washi Tape (Affiliate Link) doesn't have a lot of glue in the back, so it is easy to remove.
+I also used Washi Tape (Affiliate Link) to create sections for task activities, and it has held up well with no damage to the whiteboard paper.

 • Since I wrote this post, they have improved the whiteboard peel-and-stick paper.
 They clean up better now.

-If you don't have room in your home office, you can use them in other home areas.
+If you don't have room in your home office, you can use them in other areas of your home.
 Here are some other places I would add to this whiteboard wall.

 • A Kid's playroom